The best family holiday ideas in France

 From wide sandy beaches in Normandy to sheltered coves in Brittany, northern France makes an ideal seaside family holiday.
 History takes on a vivid, sometimes overwhelming, clarity for older children who have been studying the World Wars at school, while nature lovers will find plenty of interest at Brest’s mega-aquarium Oceanopolis or the seabird-smothered Sept-Iles.

-Siblu Villages also has France covered – they have holiday villages in Normandy and Brittany, The Languedoc, the Loire Valley, Charente Maritime and Aquitaine.
+Siblu Villages also has France covered – they have holiday villages in Normandy, The Languedoc, the Loire Valley, Charente Maritime and Aquitaine.
 Each one offers comfortable, modern mobile home accommodation, along with big pool complexes, free kids clubs, sports and entertainment.
 In northern France, Domain de Kerlann is a lively parc close to several of Brittany’s finest beaches.

 You could also take a self-guided family cycling holiday staying at characterful hotels along the way.